MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 # WinDbg Preview - Scripting

-This section describes how to how to use scripting.
+This section describes how to how to use the scripting support in the WinDbg Preview.

 ![Screen shot of scripting menu in debugger](images/windbgx-javascript-new-script.png)

-The WinDbg Preview script window features basic syntax highlighting, auto-correct, and error recognition.
+The WinDbg Preview script window features basic syntax highlighting, intellisense, and error recognition.

 Use the ribbon buttons to:
 - Create a new script